How To Get Rid Of Cockroaches In Greenville

 Food, water, and warmth are the first and foremost that attract them.
 If you have spoiled food or standing water, they will come for it.
 Cover your trash can with a lid to keep it away from their reach.
 Put your fresh food inside sealed containers.

-Fixed leaky pipes and faucets.
+Fixe leaky pipes and faucets.
 Do not leave dirty dishes in the kitchen sink overnight.
 Pick up food debris and wipe off drink spills.

 If you have pets, clean up after them.
 Remove pet poop.
 Clean your pet’s food bowl regularly.